 Website: Cornell Lab of Ornithology

 Over 150 waterfalls within 26 square kilometers (10 square miles).
 Don’t believe it?
 Come see it for yourself.
+Possibly one of the best things to do in Ithaca, NY this weekend is to visit this beautiful falls.

 Address: 399 Lake St, 14850 Ithaca, NY